AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ### Customer Management {#user-interface-customer-management}

->[!CONTEXTUALHELP]
->id="acw_audiences_list"
->title="Audiences"
->abstract="This is your list of audiences.
-You can view their type, origin, creation/last modification dates and label.
-You can filter the list by origin.
-This list is read-only."

 In the CUSTOMER MANAGEMENT section, you can view your recipients, audiences, and subscriptions.
 These lists are rea-only.